kamejoko80/litex-pdm2pcm/README.md

 The output response shows that higher-frequency components (> 5Khz) have been removed completely.
-Also, there is a .VCD file has been generated as a result of simulation command, We can verify the details of the internal signals as well.
+Also, there is a .vcd file has been generated as a result of simulation command, We can verify the details of the internal signals as well.

 ```shell
 $ gtkwave CIC_FILTER.vcd